flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 1. Fixed Angle of Descent:
     - Descending from altitude X to altitude Y with a fixed descent angle (commonly 3°)
 2. Fixed Distance to Navigation Fix:
-    - Descending from altitude X to altitude Y within a fixed distance (e.g. 90NM)
+    - Descending from altitude X to altitude Y within a fixed distance (e.g., 90NM)
 3. Fixed Rate of Descent:
-    - Descending from altitude X to altitude Y within a fixed vertical speed (e.g. -2.000ft/min)
+    - Descending from altitude X to altitude Y within a fixed vertical speed (e.g., -2.000ft/min)

 Depending on the scenario, ground speeds are included in the calculation to take into account that we usually also slow down at some point during descent.